offbeat-bike-trails-in-ladakh

 Ladakh is a biker’s paradise, and while the Manali-Leh Highway and Srinagar-Leh Highway are legendary, there’s a whole world of offbeat bike trails waiting to be explored.
 These best bike routes in Ladakh are less crowded, more challenging, and offer some of the most breathtaking landscapes you’ll ever ride through.

-If you’re an adventurous soul looking to escape the beaten path, here are the best offbeat motorcycle trails in Ladakh:
+If you’re an adventurous soul looking to escape the beaten path, here are the best unexplored bike trails in Ladakh:

 1. Likir to Temisgam via Yangthang